How do I make a bootable Windows 7 clone?

 Won't Boot After Cloning?

-Many users complained about the Windows 7 won’t boot after cloned, it might be caused by winload.efi missing after clone or just cloned a partial of boot partitions or boot files.
+Many users complained about the Windows 7 won’t boot after cloning, it might be caused by winload.efi missing after clone or just cloned a partial of boot partitions or boot files.

 Here is how to fix the error: